Coronavirus: Current information

 There is an internet address under the QR code (e.g. mtkb.ch/fppnktyw).
 The test can be registered at this address.
 Please note: A test can only be registered once.

-The cost of mass testing at BFH is borne by the federal government and BFH.
+The cost of testing at BFH is borne by the BFH.
 Employees and students have to cover any costs arising from tests taken outside the BFH testing programme themselves.

 People who have tested positive for COVID-19 within the last three months cannot take a PCR test, as this would nullify the test result.

-Yes, testing is now also recommended for people who have already been vaccinated.
+Yes, testing in exceptional cases is also possible for people who have already been vaccinated.